ramkumar007-hub/User-email-saver/README.md

-# 📧 User Management System — Task 2: Authentication
+# 📧 User Management System : Authentication

 A **User Management System** with full **authentication** (Register, Login, Logout) built with Flask and SQLite.
 This project extends previous project by adding secure user authentication while preserving all original features.